Associate Professor of Political Science

 PSC 4386 Russia and the World

-This course surveys the evolution of Russia’s foreign policy objectives, its national security strategies and its relations with the US, Europe and post-Soviet states.
+This course surveys the evolution of Russia’s foreign policy objectives, its national security strategies and its relations with the US, Europe, Ukraine and other post-Soviet states.
 It looks at the new spheres of cooperation and rivalry between Russia and the West, including regional conflicts, energy politics, non-proliferation and counterterrorism.

 This course analyzes the ever-present phenomenon of terrorism across the world from the standpoint of a scholar and of a policy-maker.
 It surveys the current theories of origins and dynamics of terrorism, compares the effectiveness of various counterterrorism strategies and traces the evolution of U.S. counterterrorism policy over the last decade.